 Wood pallets can be found in many places; local brick yards, an online marketplace, or your local hardware store.
 Keep your eye out for these because often, they are free for the first to pick up.
 They make amazing Halloween Wood Pallet Fences.

 If you are going to put it inside, you definitely need to wash your wood to protect your home from mold and bugs.
 Additionally, if you are using it outside but storing it inside, you will need to sanitize it.

 I have written an entire post on cleaning and sanitizing old wood that you can read here.

 You will need to use your Circular Saw for this.
-Make sure you where glasses to protect your eyes.
+Make sure you wear glasses to protect your eyes.

 Cut two pieces (bases) of your old pallet or 1×4 weathered wood to equal lengths – roughly 3-4 feet (depending on long you want your fence to be).
 Set aside.

 Next you will cut 6 pieces (fence posts) of your wood 2-2 1/2 feet long (depending on how tall you want your fence).
 I make some shorter or taller for an old look.

 Finally, you will angle one end of each of the six smaller pieces.
 Try to make sure they aren’t perfect, the messier the better.
 They will look like an arrow when you are done.